Germany slashes digitisation budget by 99 percent

 "The funny thing is that the German finance minister always claims he wants to reduce bureaucratic excesses to unleash economic growth, and then he cuts the budget for the digitalisation of administrative processes by a couple of hundred million," tweeted Philipp Heimberger, who is an economist at the Vienna Institute for International Economic Studies.

-"We will not accept a standstill in digitisation," FDP rapporteur for the federal budget Thorsten Lieb said this week in an effort to save face, and blamed the German chancellor Olaf Scholz' Social Democrats for the cuts, whose Minister for the Interior is responsible for the digital roll-out.
+"We will not accept a standstill in digitisation," FDP rapporteur for the federal budget Thorsten Lieb said this week in an effort to save face, and blamed the German chancellor Olaf Scholz' Social Democrats for the cuts, whose minister for the Interior is responsible for the digital roll-out.

 Budget negotiations will continue until the end of December 2023 when the final budget will be presented.